The Best MVP Performances from a Non-QB in The Big Game

 The Bengals appeared the superior team at Joe Robbie Stadium on 22 January 1989 and they weren't behind in the contest until 34 seconds remaining, when John Taylor caught Montana's missile.
 But Rice won the MVP award for his own exceptional touchdown earlier in the game and his all-round play.

-Rice broke the Super Bowl record when catching 11 passes for 215 yards.
+Rice broke The Big Game record when catching 11 passes for 215 yards.
 The ball just stuck to him.
 His relationship with Montana that day borderline on the telepathic.